If you don’t use a payment provider and you want to accept credit card payments from your customers, you’ll need a merchant account.

 How does a merchant account work?

-- The transaction passes through a payment gateway
+- A transaction passes through an encrypted payment gateway

-1. The transaction passes through a payment gateway
+1. A transaction passes through an encrypted payment gateway

-A payment gateway gets in touch with the credit card company to make sure the cardholder has enough funds for the transaction.
-You can set up the payment gateway at the same time you create a merchant account.
+When a customer buys one of your products with a credit card, your payment gateway contacts the credit card issuer to make sure the cardholder has enough funds for the transaction.
+(You can usually set up your payment gateway at the same time you create a merchant account.)

-Lastly, the merchant account transfers the money to your company’s bank account.
-This does not happen as soon as a transaction goes through; it takes place in batches toward the end of the working day or sometimes later.
+Deposits don’t happen as soon as a transaction goes through.
+Instead, they’re processed in batches toward the end of the working day or week.